FaTaL0x45/ShellGen/README.md

 # TODO

-- Add option to encode shells if needed
+- Add option to encode shells if needed (this is maybe)